thebuildcraft/RemotePlayerWaypointsForXaero/README.md

 - [James Seibel](https://gitlab.com/jeseibel) for making Distance Horizons: I used a lot of the multi-version build scripts from there.
 - [TheMrEngMan](https://github.com/TheMrEngMan) for letting me use the features from his own fork of the original RemotePlayers mod

-_This mod is not officially affiliated with Dynmap, Bluemap, Squaremap, Pl3xMap or Xaero in any way._
+_This mod is not officially affiliated with Dynmap, Bluemap, Squaremap, Pl3xMap, LiveAtlas or Xaero in any way._